The MirMR25 Point to Multi-Point Relay allows you to control relays in multiple locations from a contact closure (no voltage) input. Inputs on

 The MirM Receiver Boards have a great feature where space is a premium - Break-A-Way Tabs.
 The Break-A-Way Tabs allow most receiver boards to fit in an optional undrilled plastic enclosure.
 Snap off the Break-A-Way Tabs and you have a receiver board with a smaller profile when you need to fit in a tight space.

-Order your MirM led free and be RoHS Compliant.
-If your requirements are for RoHS compliant parts this board can be ordered to be manufactured with RoHS compliant led free parts and solder.
-Just look for the RoHS option at checkout.
+All boards are led free and RoHS Compliant.
+If your requirements are for RoHS compliant parts these boards are manufactured with RoHS compliant led free parts and solder.

 5-Year Warranty/Money Back Guarantee